Emma J. Ray: Activism and evangelism

-Emma J. Ray was dedicated to social and racial justice, which included work in the suffrage movement.
+Ray was dedicated to social and racial justice, which included work in the suffrage movement.
 In 1881, she began her work in the suffrage movement, working in campaigns, emphasizing the importance of the woman's vote.
 She did this work, organizing members for the movement, for 30 years.

-Emma had joined the AME in 1889, shortly after she and her husband moved to Seattle.
+Ray had joined the AME in 1889, shortly after she and her husband moved to Seattle.
 It was through the AME that she participated in evangelical work, which also tied into her social and racial justice work.
-During the Progressive Era, in 1891, Emma J. Ray co-founded the Frances Ellen Harper (also known as Frances Harper) chapter and African-American chapter of the Women's Christian Temperance Union (WCTU) along with 15 other African-American women, and was elected and served as president.
+During the Progressive Era, in 1891, Ray co-founded the Frances Ellen Harper (also known as Frances Harper) chapter and African-American chapter of the Women's Christian Temperance Union (WCTU) along with 15 other African-American women, and was elected and served as president.
 The chapter was named after Frances Harper, who was an African-American writer, abolitionist, and activist who organized African-American chapters of the WCTU on a national level.
 Emma and her fellow WCTU peers aided people who were sick, poor, homeless, sex workers, struggling with alcoholism, and/or incarcerated in the Yesler-Jackson area of Seattle.
 They cleaned for them, held prayer and religious services, and promoted abstinence against alcohol.
 Despite being highly regarded by leadership in the Western Washington WCTU, the Frances Harper chapter disbanded in 1895 due to a difference in vision by their AME pastor, Reverend J. Allen Viney, who ultimately withdrew their financial support.
 He wanted their focus to be on fundraising activities for the church because it was experiencing debt, while the women of the Frances Harper WCTU wanted to use church funds to focus on outreach work, serving those directly in need.

 After the Frances Harper chapter of the WCTU disbanded, Emma wanted to continue her volunteer work for those in need.
 She joined the previously all-white WCTU in Seattle so she could continue her work in the Yesler-Jackson area and could participate in local and regional meetings.
 Shortly after, she was elected their County Superintendent of Jail and Prison Work.
 In the several years following, she and her husband would visit jails and sing hymns and offer ministry services.
 They would also clothe, house, and feed people who had been released from incarceration, giving them time to earn enough of a living to move out and live independently.